Tarragon

 Due to the estragole it contains, it is no longer used for therapeutic purposes.
 Suspected by the Federal Institute for Risk Assessment of damaging genetic material and causing cancer.

-Folk medicine for strengthening digestion, stimulation of gastric juice production, used for flatulence and intestinal disorders, antispasmodic.
-The oils have an external effect on circulation and warming, e.g. for rheumatic pain.
+Empirical medicine: Strengthens digestion, stimulates gastric juice production, used for flatulence and intestinal disorders, antispasmodic.
+The oils have an external effect of stimulating circulation and warming, e.g. for rheumatic pain.